Affirming and inclusive services for LGBTQ seniors

 Due to COVID-19, we have suspended our monthly in-person dinners and shifted to weekly virtual gatherings.
 We appreciate your understanding.

-Meetings/events take place on Wednesdays from 5-6pm.
+Meetings/events take place on Wednesdays from 5-6pm (except when noted, see calendar to right).

 Interested individuals can participate from a phone or computer/iPad/tablet.